ekagrashukla/Nicpic/README.md

 ✔️  9.
 Creates Authentication token on every Login/Signup and appends it to database.<br/>
 ✔️  10.
 Generates jwt cookies on every login/signup for user authentication.<br/>
 ✔️  11.
 Authenticate user with JWT cookie.<br/>
-   12. Logout User from one device.<br/>
+✔️  12.
+Logout User from one device.<br/>
-   13. Logout user from all the devices.<br/>
+✔️  13.
+Logout user from all the devices.<br/>
+   14. Get a verification link on new registration on provided email id.<br/>
+   15. User will be allowed to login only after email verification.</br/>

 Working Demo